XiayuXu/xjtu-octa/README.md

 ## 2. Environment

 - Please prepare an environment with python=3.8, and then use the command "pip install -r requirements.txt" for the dependencies.
+- You should also install MATLAB 2020b or later MATLAB version for running post-processing and evaluation code.

 ## 3. Run the whole workflow